TormodLandet/Ocellaris/documentation/programmers_guide/simulation.rst

     .. attribute:: data
         :annotation: a dictionary

-        In a typical IPCS simulation the :attr:`data` attribute will contain the following contents:
+        In a typical simulation the :attr:`data` attribute will contain contents such as:

         .. list-table::
             :header-rows: 1